 East Asia: Transregional Histories

 This workshop invites students, faculty and scholars from other academic communities to present creative and original work that speaks across the national lines of East Asia as well as the disciplinary lines of the academic community.
 Presentations that incorporate multidisciplinary and/or transregional historical perspectives are especially encouraged.
 While recognizing the continuing importance of the nation-state in historical understanding, we believe that it is just as important to give exposure to themes of a transnational and regional or global nature that have been obscured by the national paradigm.
 Such approaches can prove particularly fruitful when undertaken at a level of understanding beyond traditional departmental and specialty boundaries.
 The workshop invites advanced students, faculty, and outside speakers and visitors from the humanities and social sciences to present papers on the topic of East Asia and its multiple and contending historical definitions.
-Go to the workshop website.

 Visual & Material Perspectives on East Asia

 This workshop is focused on the study of material and visual objects from East Asia (defined to include China, Central Asia, Korea and Japan, and other regions).
 It explores the possible uses of recent theories of art, history, and material and visual culture in the study of East Asia.
 Presentations of studies of objects, sites, visual materials, and built environments cover a variety of historical periods and geographical concerns within East Asia.
 Flexible in how the methodologies are defined, this workshop does not limit itself to art history, but also includes archeology, anthropology, and a wide range of fields of visual studies, such as film, museum studies, and visual culture etc. The workshop is about half student presentations and about half outside speakers.
-Go to the workshop website.